 In the Memorandum of Appearance, you have to indicate whether you are contesting the divorce itself, or the ancillary matters, or both.

-Failing to Enter an Appearance will result in the initiating party to proceed as if the divorce is being uncontested.
+Failing to Enter an Appearance will result in the initiating party proceeding as if the divorce is being uncontested.
 A divorce date will be given and an interim judgment will be pronounced.

 So what do you do?

-2. Do you think your spouse has a case against you ?
+- Do you think your spouse has a case against you?

 Seek a lawyer to help you in the right direction and to explain the process.

 Remember that you have 8 days to enter an appearance to indicate if you are contesting or not contesting.